Davidxswang/leetcode/README.md

 # Some very interesting problems
 ## 28 Implement strStr()
 KMP pattern search algorithm use a O(m+n) time complexity to search a substring in a string, which is really incredible.
+The key actually is to make use of the information embedded in the pattern string.

+## 53 Maximum Subarray()
+### Divide and Conquer
+Every time, it divides the array into two parts, calculates the maximum subarray in each part(left and right), and the array that is across the middle element.
+Max(left sum, right sum, the sum across the middle element) is the result of that level.
+### Dynamic Programming
+Kadane's algorithm uses the assumption that whenever I evaluate a new element nums[i] and check if I should connect it to a already-found subarray previously to make a contiguous subarray, the previous part should not lower the current value nums[i].
+Otherwise I should start from nums[i] + 0 instead of nums[i] + Negative Value.